-- the U.S. Department of Education's refusal to make reinsurance payments to the applicable guarantor or to make interest subsidy payments and special allowance payments on the trust student loans; or - the guarantors' or sureties' inability or refusal to make guarantee or insurance payments on the trust student loans
+- the U.S. Department of Education's refusal to make reinsurance payments to the applicable guarantor or to make interest subsidy payments and special allowance payments on the trust student loans that are FFELP loans; or - the guarantors' or sureties' inability or refusal to make guarantee or insurance payments on the trust student loans that are private education loans.